 California's no-fault divorce law, adopted in some form by every other state by 2010, made it much easier to obtain a divorce.
-Instead of couples having to prove that their spouse wronged them in some way, one person wanting to leave a relationship became grounds for ending unhappy marriages.
-Advocates for the law believed that with this in place, women were able to leave relationships they did not find fulfilling in a safer, fairer way.
+Instead of couples having to prove that their spouse wronged them in some way, one person’s desire to leave a relationship became grounds for ending unhappy marriages.
+Advocates believed that with this law in place, women were able to leave relationships they did not find fulfilling in a safer, fairer way.

 Title IX is part of a larger education reform act that requires gender equality for boys and girls in any education program that receives funding from the federal government.
 This applies to college athletics, sexual assault and harassment, employment, financial aid, and more.
 Title IX has been subject to a number of controversies since it was passed, most recently around issues of sexual assault, even as schools continue to work toward gender equity.

 One of the most well-known and controversial Supreme Court decisions, Roe v.
 Wade established a woman's right to an abortion at any time during the first three months of her pregnancy, and, with some restrictions, in later trimesters as well.
 In the decade since the decision, the battle over abortion and reproductive rights has been among the most heated in American politics.